simonekalb/simonekalb.github.io/_posts/2019-07-29-setup-environment-ruby-and-jekyll.md

     $ # As requested in Jekyll docs we install dh-autoreconf
     $ sudo apt-get install dh-autoreconf
 ```
-Still using bash right now in my WLS, change .bashrc with .zshrc if you're using ZSH.
+Still using bash right now in my WSL, change .bashrc with .zshrc if you're using ZSH.
 As explained in [this](https://linuxize.com/post/how-to-install-ruby-on-debian-9/) nice guide.

 ## Install Ruby via RbEnv